-We asked Dena why she chose a career in public service and how her work as a crime scene investigator helps others.
+We asked Daniel why he chose a career in emergency management and how his work helps others.

-What do you wish you knew before going into forensic science?
+What do you wish you knew before going into emergency management?

-What is the most satisfying and/or enjoyable aspect of your career?
+What is the most satisfying and/or enjoyable part of your career?

 Is there a moment or incident that you reflect upon fondly as being highly representative of why you pursued this career in the first place?

 I really enjoy being able to use my knowledge and share it with others.
 I love to present at conferences, because I want to share my experiences and knowledge as widely as possible.